DonThePhan/Grid-Path-Finder/README.md

 https://path-finder-90df8.web.app/

 ### DESCRIPTION:

-This app uses path finding algorithms (Djikstra's & A*) to navigate through obstacles and find the shortest path.
+This is a ReactJS Frontend App that uses path finding algorithms (Djikstra's & A*) to navigate through obstacles and find the shortest path.

 This is my attempt at replicating a project done by Clément Mihailescu. <br>Here's a link to the original https://www.youtube.com/watch?v=n4t_-NjY_Sg&t=176s

 The challenge was to create as much as I could without referencing his code.
-I pretty much built the project from scratch.
-Proud to say figured out the maze algorithm myself :)
+Project built from scratch.
+Proud to say came up with the maze algorithm myself :)

 ### GUIDE:
 **1. Creating Obstacles**